MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/kernel-mode-code-signing-requirements--windows-vista-and-later-.md

 Virtual drivers have the same requirements as actual hardware drivers.
 In other words, they must comply with the requirements for the OS version for which they are targeted.

-For info about signing and dashboard submission, see [Get drivers signed by Microsoft for multiple Windows versions](../dashboard/get-drivers-signed-by-microsoft-for-multiple-windows-versions.md).
+For info about signing and dashboard submission, see [Get started with dashboard submissions](../dashboard/get-started-dashboard-submissions.md).

 ### <a href="" id="kernel-mode-code-signing-requirements-for-public-release-of-a-driver"></a> Kernel-Mode Code Signing Requirements for Public Release of a Driver

 > [!NOTE]
 > Starting with Windows 10, version 1607, Windows will not load any new kernel mode drivers which are not signed by the Microsoft through the [Hardware Dev Center](../dashboard/hardware-program-register.md).
-Valid signatures can be obtained by either [Hardware Certification](../dashboard/hardware-certification-submissions.md) or [Attestation](../dashboard/attestation-signing-a-kernel-driver-for-public-release.md).
+Valid signatures can be obtained by either [Hardware Certification](../dashboard/hardware-submission-create.md) or [Attestation](../dashboard/code-signing-attestation.md).

 <a href="" id="--------64-bit-versions-of-windows-starting-with-"></a> **64-bit versions of Windows starting with Windows Vista**